LumoSQL/lumosql/CODE-OF-CONDUCT.md

 ## Violence and Threats of Violence

 Violence and threats of violence are not acceptable - online or offline.
-This includes incitement of violence toward any individual, including encouraging a person to commit self-harm.
+This includes incitement of violence, including encouraging a person to commit self-harm.
 This also includes posting or threatening to post other people’s personally identifying information (“doxxing”) online.

-## Personal Attacks

-Conflicts will inevitably arise, but frustration should never turn into a personal attack.
-It is not okay to insult, demean or belittle others.
-Attacking someone for their opinions, beliefs and ideas is not acceptable.
-It is important to speak directly when we disagree and when we think we need to improve, but we need to remain focused on the issue at hand.

 ## Derogatory Language